INTRODUCTION TO EVENT MANAGEMENT - 2022/3

 Both formative feedback and summative feedback will be provided on the project.

-- Introduce the business of events
+- Introduce the theory and practice of event management

 - Classify a range of event types and their particular characteristics